albinwwells/Raster-Basics/README.md

 # Raster-Basics
 Basic geoprocessing tools to handle geotiff and shapefile data

+Some additional tools for basic glacier plotting and calculations

 ## Installation
 Activate the desired python or conda environment, then enter `pip install raster_basics`